Where is Willows Activity Farm?

 Charlie loved the shows and went to the front and took part – they are very much aimed at the younger children.
-There are also meet and greets set up throughout the day, but unfortunately we missed these.
+There are also meet and greets set up throughout the day, but unfortunately, we missed these.

-There are as couple of eateries onsite – one under cover , a canteen style which was very clean and spacious.
+There are a couple of eateries onsite – one undercover, a canteen style which was very clean and spacious.
 Plus a Farmhouse BBQ along with a couple of huts selling ice creams, drinks and doughnuts.
 We didn’t eat at any of these as we bought our own packed lunch, but we did buy drinks and ice creams.
 Although the price was more expensive than the high street, it was no worse than other days out.
 There are lots of picnic spaces around the site, and an indoor area.
 I was really impressed that the outdoor picnic tables had a roof structure around them, offering protection for the family from the sun, these were also themed with farm animals – another lovely touch from Willows.

-We tried to fit in as many of the special activities that we could, but spent most of our day on the activities that are there all year round.
+We tried to fit in as many of the special activities that we could but spent most of our day on the activities that are there all year round.
 Favourites were Tristan the Tractor, Panning for Gold, The funfair rides and inflatables and The Peter Rabbit Adventure playground.

-The tractor ride with Tristan the Tractor and Tilly the trailer is a five minute tractor ride around a field, with a few big puddles to go through – the ride was bumpy but great fun, Charlie really enjoyed it.
+The tractor ride with Tristan the Tractor and Tilly the trailer is a five-minute tractor ride around a field, with a few big puddles to go through – the ride was bumpy but great fun, Charlie really enjoyed it.
 The driver was very friendly, you could stay on for another ride as long as there wasn’t a large queue.

 Panning for god involved taking a pan and sifting through the sand and water looking for a little piece of gold.
 If you collected five or so, you could take them to the hut and collect a certificate/prize.
 It was lovely in the hot weather seeing the little ones with their hands in the water – they were loving it.